cmayron/Legal-Calculus/README.md

 may be restated in the README.
 The README enforces runtime boundaries and ensures that execution remains role‑bounded, Edition‑bounded, and STOP‑governed.

-LCES runtime assumes a secure, version‑controlled environment.
+LCES™ runtime assumes a secure, version‑controlled environment.
 Hardware enforces impossibility; LCES enforces admissibility.
 Runtime movement is bounded by procedure, not by inference or assumption.